Forgex—Fortran Regular Expression—is a regular expression engine written entirely in Fortran.

 end interface

-pure subroutine subroutine__regex(pattern, text, res, length, from, to)
+pure subroutine subroutine__regex(pattern, text, res, length, from, to, status, err_msg)

 implicit none